 Write them all down.
 And then as you write them down, I want you to smile while you write.
 I don't know.
 It's like a brain hack.
 It just it's like, Oh, this is okay.
 And so smile as you write them down, start to be okay with this.
 Start to love that this is a part of who you are, that you have all these passions.

 Each of these passions, each of these, each of these things that you've maybe picked up or put down.
-So.
-Don't look at the surface layer, let's go one layer deeper and look at what values are attached to those passions.
-So if you look through every single idea you have, and each one of them is like, wow.
+So don't look at the surface layer.
+Let's go one layer deeper and look at what values are attached to those passions.
+So if you look through every single idea you have and each one of them is like, Wow.
 In every single idea, I'm helping someone get to the next step or I'm connecting people or I'm sourcing something that someone else couldn't find on their own, whatever that is.

-And there typically is some kind of golden thread that someone cannot see themselves, but when you coach them and you are able to offer them mirror, right.
-Which is the beauty of consulting, coaching, and working with people as you can be that mirror and you can say, okay, so I just want to say looking at all of your passions.

-To me, you are someone who really values creating a team setting where it doesn't exist.
+And there typically is some kind of golden thread that someone cannot see themselves, but when you coach them and you are able to offer that mirror, right, which is the beauty of consulting, coaching, and working with people as you can be that mirror, and you can say, okay, so I just want to say, looking at all your passions to me, you are someone who really values creating a team setting where it doesn't exist.

 I'm just making up examples or something like that.
-And so once you land on what that golden thread is, then you can start to go from that place and say, okay, how can we create.
-A business model or an offering that feels really aligned to what your core value and this golden thread between all these passions is.
+And so once you land on what that golden thread is, then you can start to go from that place and say, okay, how can we create a business model or an offering that feels really aligned to what your core value and this golden thread between all these passions is.